PsychNeuro/ed1/book/glossary.md

 #### membrane potential
 is the electrical charge difference across the membrane (cell wall) of a +neuron --- this potential reflects the tug-of-war balance between excitatory and inhibitory inputs, and when it exceeds the +threshold, an +action-potential is triggered.

+#### meta-analysis
+is an important statistical technique for combining results across multiple published studies, providing a much larger effective sample size, and thus much better statistical power to determine which results are reliable (+replicable) and which are not.

 #### metacognitive
 is a level of self-awareness about our own internal cognitive states.
 Specific examples include awareness about our level of confidence or feeling of remembering something specific.